isacpxc/ku-test/README.md

 };
 ```

-## ⚠️NOTE: To use your own account, enter the address corresponding to the private key used below.⚠️
+## ⚠️NOTE: To use your own account, enter the address corresponding to the private key in ignition/modules/MyNFTCollection.js.⚠️
 #### Contract Compilation
 To compile the contract, run: